 Face coverings are required in all public and common spaces on UTSA's campuses.
 Face coverings can be medical or non-medical grade and must fully cover both the nose and the mouth.

 Indoors, face coverings are required while in all campus buildings.
 Face coverings are not required if working alone and isolated in an enclosed workspace, e.g., laboratory, studio, office, practice room.
 However, if working independently without a face covering and another person enters the workspace, face coverings must be re-applied and are then required for both parties.

 Faculty may wear a face shield in lieu of a face covering if they are having difficulty breathing or communicating during a lecture.
 The face shield must wrap fully around the face from side to side and extend below the chin.
 Social distancing must remain during the use of the shield.
 Otherwise, a face covering must be used.

 Outdoors, face coverings are required only when social distancing of six feet or more cannot be maintained.

-If a student has a medical reason that prevents him/her from wearing a mask in a face-to-face class, accommodations will be assessed and approved through Student Disability Services.
-Employees and contractors who have a medical reason preventing them from wearing a mask should contact Human Resources.
+If an individual has a medical reason that prevents him/her from wearing a face covering, accommodations will be assessed and approved through Student Disability Services (students) or the ADA coordinator (employees and contractors).

 Enforcement of Face Covering Requirement